Machu Picchu Trekking – What A Challenge!

 The day had arrived to start the Inca Trek to Machu Picchu.
 We felt nervous and excited all at the same time but your mind plays games with you, fear steps in.
 We are two Australian Baby Boomers off on an adventure.
 Jane had never trekked or camped before.
 Duncan had experience as a Sea Scout in his youth, a 3-day trek across the moors of England as a teenager and several camping trips to Europe in his twenties.

-Since leaving Sydney on the 21st February we have walked many kilometres daily on our adventures.
+Since leaving Sydney on the 21st of February we have walked many kilometres daily on our adventures.
 We believed our fitness levels are up to the steep climbs and descents that we were going to tackle on the Inca Trek to Machu Picchu, but you just never can tell.
 Had we done enough?
 Day Two of Machu Picchu climbing up to Dead Woman’s Pass at 4200m was supposed to be a killer.

 We already knew the feelings of altitude sickness.
 Duncan succumbed to this on our very first day in Cusco as we landed from our Lima flight.
 The breathlessness coupled with the headaches made walking around Cusco a chore.
 Drinking plenty of coca tea and chewing coca sweets certainly worked.
 We were pleased that we had arrived in Cusco two weeks prior to the trek to acclimatise.